-If I had to hazard a guess, about 99% of them have some kind of paid element to them.
+If I had to hazard a guess, about 99% of online virtual worlds have some kind of paid element to them.
 I get that money is needed to upkeep these digital spaces, but the methods used in those cases are particularly manipulative.
 Even if this isn’t a real virtual world, I wanted to reject the ways in which they were harmful.
 I wanted to make things you can take and share and pass on.
 I remember even as a child, for which monetization systems online were being rapidly normalized, whenever I fantastized about making my own games, I was set on the idea that there would be no memberships, no subscriptions.

 This project is about using nostalgia for something constructive, but so is the Web Revival.
 And throughout my time in this subculture, I’ve been in awe of its sharing culture.
 Web Revival spaces are filled with sites linking to each other, making things for others to use, sharing resources and graphics, and more.
 There’s such a strong sense of community and passion when I browse through things like button makers, link pages, or curated sites filled with graphics.
 It’s beautiful, and a stark contrast to these ideas of “digital commodities” and their arbitrary scarcity.
 Virtual Worlds were arguably the original ancestor of the failed “metaverse” craze, which would have taken this hypermonetized digital commodity concept to its inevitable, deeply cynical conclusion.